 - Shopify SEO and so on

 Each page will have internal links to other pages in that hub or cluster.

-You can create further content hubs when you have decide to produce content and resources about another topic.
+You can create other content hubs when you have decided to produce content and resources about another topic.

-And of course I link from my home page to this secton to pass on link strength.
+And of course, I link from my home page to this section to pass on link strength.

 Internal Linking Best Practices

 Here are some best practice guidelines for internal linking.

 The first link priority rule is that when a page links more than once to another page, Google will ignore all other links apart from the first one.

 Top of Body Content